-The Institute of Sociology invites prospective students to visit on Friday, April 25, 2014.
-For information on program and registration please click here.
+The Institute of Sociology invites prospective students to visit on Friday, April 24, 2015.
+For more information on the open house event and registration please click here.

 The Institute of Sociology offers a broad spectrum of research activities, with particular focus on an analysis of transnationalization and Europeanization processes and international comparison, especially of European societies.
 This research and teaching agenda is implemented together with the Central Institutes for East European Studies, Latin American Studies, and the John F. Kennedy Institute for North American Studies as well as the Social Science Research Center Berlin (WZB) and the German Institute for Economic Research (DIW).